-Even if web servers are configured securely or are secured using network security measures like firewalls, a poorly coded web application deployed on the online server may provides a path to an attacker to compromise the online server’s security.
+Even if web servers are configured securely or are secured using network security measures like firewalls, a poorly coded web application deployed on the online server may provide a path to an attacker to compromise the online server’s security.
 If the online developers don’t adopt secure coding practices while developing web applications, it may give attackers the prospect to exploit vulnerabilities and compromise web applications and web server security.
-An attacker can perform differing types of attacks on vulnerable web applications to breach web server security.
+An attacker can perform different types of attacks on vulnerable web applications to breach web server security.

 – Parameter/Form Tampering: during this sort of tampering attack, the attacker manipulates the parameters exchanged between client and server so as to switch application data, like user credentials and permissions, price and quantity of products, and so on.

-– Cookie Tampering: Cookie tampering attacks occur when sending a cookie from the client side to the server. differing types of toots help in modifying persistent and non-persistent cookies.
+– Cookie Tampering: Cookie tampering attacks occur when sending a cookie from the client-side to the server. differing types of toots help in modifying persistent and non-persistent cookies.

 – Unvalidated Input and File Injection Attacks: Unvalidated input and file injection attacks are performed by supplying an unvalidated input or by injecting files into an internet application.